sannonaragao/HiperBoot/README.md

   var list = bookHiperBootRepository.hiperBootFilter(Book.class, hbNot(hbEquals("id", "1", "6", "3")));
 ```
 #### AND
+Combines multiple filter conditions.
+All conditions must be met for a record to be included in the result.
+It's like using 'AND' in SQL where multiple criteria are specified.

 And it is the default filter operation.
 When you put several conditions together they must all match.

 ```json